caraweisman/abSENSE/README.md

 # abSENSE: a method to interpret undetected homologs

-## __0. INTRODUCTION__
+## __1. INTRODUCTION__

 Welcome!
-This is the public Git repository for abSENSE, a method that calculates the probability that a homolog of a given gene would fail to be detected by a BLAST (or similar methods) homology search in a given species if the gene is evolving normally.
+This is the public Git repository for abSENSE, a method that calculates the probability that a homolog of a given gene would fail to be detected by a homology search (using BLAST or a similar method) in a given species if the gene is evolving normally.

-The result of this calculation informs how one interprets homologs apparently being missing in some species.
-One possibility to explain such a result is that the gene is actually absent in that species, which can be biologically interesting (e.g. if due to a gene loss or the birth of a new gene).
+The result of this calculation informs how one interprets the result of a homolog apparently being missing in a species.
+One possibility to explain such a result is that the gene is _actually absent_ from the genome in that species: a biological, and potentially interesting (e.g. if due to a gene loss or the birth of a new gene), result.

-But another explanation, often not considered, is that the homolog /is/ present in that species, but that the given homology search method just lacks statistical power to detect it: that is, that the apparent absense of the homolog is due to a technical/statistical limitation, rather than representing true biology.
+A second explanation, often ignored, is that the homolog _is_ present in the genome of that species, but that the homology search merely lacks statistical power to detect it.
+Here, the apparent absense of the homolog is a technical/statistical limitation, and does not reflect underlying biology.

-By calculating the probability that a homology search would fail to detect a homolog /even if one is present/ and /even if it is evolving normally/ (e.g. no rate accelerations on a specific branch, which could be suggestive of biologically interesting changes), abSENSE informs how seriously you take such an apparently absent homolog.
-If abSENSE calculates a high probability of being undetected, you may not be as inclined to invoke a biological explanation for the result: the null model of homology search failure is sufficient to explain what you observe.
+By calculating the probability that a homology search would fail to detect a homolog _even if one were present_ and _even if it were evolving normally_ (e.g. no rate accelerations on a specific branch, potentially suggestive of biologically interesting changes), abSENSE informs the interpretation of an apparently absent homolog.
+If abSENSE finds that there is a high probability of a homolog being undetected even if present, you may not be as inclined to invoke a biological explanation for the result: the null model of a failure of the homology search is sufficient to explain what you observe.

 The method is explained in further detail in the paper (citation).
 There, it is applied to the specific case of lineage-specific genes, for which homologs appear absent in all species outside of a narrow lineage.
-The method itself, however, is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss).
-This code is applicable to all such cases.
+The method itself is applicable to any case in which a homolog appears absent (e.g. a single species missing a homolog that one might interpret as a gene loss), and likewise, this code is applicable to all such cases.

-## __1. RUNNING abSENSE: THE BASICS__
+## __2. RUNNING abSENSE: THE BASICS__

-The main analysis script, which will generate bitscore and detectability predictions for an arbitrary number of genes, is __Run\_abSENSE.py__.
-To predict the bitscores/E-values of a gene from some particular "focal" species in N other species, it needs at minimum two input files:
+The main analysis script, __Run\_abSENSE.py__, calculates the expected bitscores and probabilities of being undetected for an arbitrary number of genes from some particular "focal" species in N other species.
+It requires a minimum of two input files:

 i) A file containing the bitscores of homologs of the genes to be analyzed in at least three of the  species (including the focal species itself, so two others).